 Spring

-One of our final jobs in late spring is to remove Varroa treatments and then we can begin to add honey supers to hives as the honey flow begins, ready for the bees to fill them up with liquid gold!
+Our final job in late Spring is to remove Varroa treatments and add honey supers just as the honey flow begins - ready for the bees to fill with our delicious Clover Blend Honey, the liquid gold of Branch Creek Station!

 Previous